Red Beans Parade Honors a Culinary Tradition

 Why?
 No one knows for sure – because it’s just been something that, well, has always been – but the most popular theory traces back to the fact that ham was traditionally served at Sunday suppers in New Orleans.
 The leftover ham bone, of course, still had tons of flavor, so it was often stewed with a big pot of red beans the next day (Monday was typically laundry day) so dinner could simmer on the stove all day while the women were tending to the day’s household chores.
 Read more about this red bean tradition.

-Regardless of where or how it started, the city’s fascination for red beans knows no boundaries today and is now a beloved culinary tradition for all who live or visit here.
+Regardless of where or how it started, the city’s fascination with red beans knows no boundaries today and is now a beloved culinary tradition.

 Ready to see – and taste – for yourself?
 Check out our Louisiana Red Beans and Rice recipe to enjoy this tasty tradition at home.